 R is a popular programming language used for a wide range of purposes in data science and analysis.
-The R programming language provides a range of statistical and graphical tools that make it easy to analyze datasets and to do so at scale.
+The R programming language provides a range of statistical and graphical tools for data analysts.

-The R programming language can be used for everything—from analyzing small data sets about stock prices to performing large-scale analyses of data collected on social networks.
-This flexibility makes it a highly-favored skill among data scientists.
+The R programming language has a wide range of use cases.
+R is used to analyze small data sets about stock prices.
+It is used to perform large-scale analyzes of data collected on social networks.
+This flexibility makes R a highly-favored skill among data scientists.

 But how do you get started learning how to code in R?
 That’s the question this guide is going to answer.
 We’ll break down a few top tips to help you start your journey to learning R free, and on a good footing.